Resources in Idaho

 AMVETS and Disabled American Veterans (DAV) offers information, counseling and claims service to all honorably discharged veterans and their dependents concerning disability compensation, hospitalization, rehabilitation, pension, education, employment, and other benefits.

 Brain Injury Support Groups

 Brain injury support groups can be a valuable source of information, emotional support, encouragement and social activities for people who have sustained a brain injury as well as family members and other caregivers.

-- Magic Valley Brain Injury Support Group Idaho
+- Brain Injury Support Group at College of Southern Idaho

 - Quad Cities TBI Support Group Idaho

 - Stroke and Brain Injury Support Group for Survivors and Caregivers Idaho